 The Texas State Park Store offers apparel, gifts, souvenirs, field guides, and other educational items.
-The store also rents canoes, 2-person kayaks, and tubes, for use at the park.
-Rental hours are from 8:30 a.m. to 2:30 p.m.
-All equipment is due back at 4:00 p.m.
+The store also rents canoes and tubes for use at the park.
+Rental hours are from 8:30 a.m. to 2 p.m.
+All equipment is due back at 4 p.m.

-This park participates in the Angler Education Tackle Loaner Program; individuals can borrow rods, reels and tackle boxes with hooks, sinkers and bobbers.
+This park participates in the Angler Education Tackle Loaner Program; individuals can borrow rods and reels.

 The park offers a variety of educational and interpretive programs.
 Check the calendar of events for currently scheduled programs or contact the park for special programs.